bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reinhardt.md

 * In addition to his innovative research career, Reinhardt was interested in teaching, particularly looking at ways to make mathematics more understandable to students at the beginning of their university careers.
 * On account of this belief Professor Reinhardt has presented us with a book in which integral calculus is developed first, completely independent of differential calculus; in fact the latter appears simply as the inverse operation of the former.
 * By this stage in his career, Reinhardt was in an excellent position with an outstanding research record and a reputation as a fine, thoughtful teacher.
-* He was married with one daughter and Reinhardt's father also lived with the family in Greifswald.
 * However, Reinhardt's health had always been delicate and this prevented his continuing a successful career.

 Born 27 January 1895, Frankfurt am Main, Germany.
 Died 27 April 1941, Berlin, Germany.